Want to change how your kids eats? Implement The Rotation Rule. I promise, it will change your life.

 The Rotation Rule solves all of these problems.

-The key to implementing The Rotation Rule sucessfully?
+The key to implementing The Rotation Rule successfully?
 Choices and reassurance.

 Choices: You set the rotation structure; your kids choose the specifics.